nicgordon/day-one-adventure/ideas.md

+todo:
+ - moving anywhere you have already been
+ - people?
+ - stop script injection (strip out <> chars)
+ - eject and obfuscate code

+ - outside
+  * knock

+ - foyer
+  * go upstairs
+  * read book
+  * talk to plant

-start outside the office, roller door is closed get a burger to wait / or call @felicity come back to the office meet someone at the door go inside (can read books) (take book, handwritten note inside, with a puzzle) (can talk to plant)
+start outside the office, roller door is closed get a burger to wait / or call @felicity (voice lulls you to sleep) come back to the office meet someone at the door go inside (can read books) (take book, handwritten note inside, with a puzzle) (can talk to plant)